-Photographs and formatting by the author.
+Scan, formatting and photographs by the author, and (where specified) by Colin Price.
 [You may use the photographs without prior permission for any scholarly or educational purpose as long as you (1) credit the photographer and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.
 Click on the images for larger pictures.]

 St Philip's Church in the Mid-Nineteenth-Century